rafaqz/DimensionalData.jl/docs/src/get_info.md

 == dims

-`dims` retreives dimensions from any object that has them.
+`dims` retrieves dimensions from any object that has them.

 What makes it so useful is you can filter which dimensions you want in what order, using any `Dimension`, `Type{Dimension}`